top of page

 Course Information

 Our next Learn to Sail courses are offered in October.
-This year, we are running two concurrent courses, one course on Saturdays, and the other on Sundays, as per the table below.
-When you register for a course, you will have to choose either the Saturday, or the Sunday course.
-There are 8 spaces in each course, with a minimum number of registrations of 3 per course.
+This year, we are offering two courses, one course at the start of the October School Holidays, and the other on Sunday Afternoons, as per the table below.
+When you register for a course, you will have to choose either the School Holiday, or the Sunday course.
+There are 10 spaces in each course, with a minimum number of registrations of 3 per course.
 Each course covers the same content.
-During the first session, the coaches will take the participants sailing in larger boats, so they can get the hang of steering and how sailing works in a controlled environment, for the remainder of the sessions, they will be sailing in one-person Optimist dinghies.
 Each session is designed to be 3 hours long, from when you arrive at the club to the end of the debrief.
+Participants will spend the majority of the course sailing one-person Optimist dinghies (As featured in the photos on this page) We may utilise other boats at various stages of the course, but the majority of the time, the Optimists will be used.

 We Provide